allenhwkim/ngentest/README.md

   -s, --spec        write the spec file along with source file         [boolean] -f, --force       It prints out a new test file, and it does not ask a
-                    question when overwrite spec file                  [boolean] -F, --forcePrint  It prints out to console, and it does not ask a question [boolean] -m, --method      Show code only for this method                      [string] -v, --verbose     log verbose debug messages                         [boolean] --framework   test framework, jest or karma                       [string] -c, --config      The configuration file to load options from
+                    question when overwrite spec file                  [boolean] -v, --verbose     log verbose debug messages                         [boolean] --framework   test framework, jest or karma                       [string] -c, --config      The configuration file to load options from